What Are the Differences Between Natural Chewing Gum and Regular Gum, and Which Is Better for Your Health and the Planet?

 Chicle harvesting is a renewable, low-impact practice used for centuries.

-Compared to the energy-intensive petrochemical processes used in synthetic gum bases, chicle is a slow, regenerative, climate-friendly alternative.
+Compared with the energy-intensive petrochemical processes used to produce synthetic gum bases, chicle is a slow, regenerative, climate-friendly alternative.

 The following table summarises the key differences in composition between natural and regular chewing gum: